Baker v. Hands On Originals

 Blaine Adamson owns Hands On Originals, a small screen printing shop in Kentucky that creates promotional materials like shirts, hats, blankets, and mugs.
 Blaine serves everyone regardless of their race, gender, or sexual orientation.
 But he doesn’t print messages that are contrary to his faith, such as messages promoting violence.
 As printers across the country have agreed, it is standard industry practice for printers to decline messages that contradict their core beliefs.
 Blaine has operated this way for years without a problem.

-In 2012, the Gay and Lesbian Services Organizations (GLSO) asked Blaine to create t-shirts promoting the local Pride Festival.
+Until 2012, when the Gay and Lesbian Services Organizations (GLSO) asked Blaine to create t-shirts promoting the local Pride Festival.
 Because the message of the t-shirts conflicted with Blaine’s religious beliefs, he offered to connect GLSO with other printers who would match his price.
 GLSO received numerous offers to print the t-shirts and ultimately received them for free.
 But GLSO filed a complaint with the local human rights commission, which ordered Blaine to print the shirts and attend “diversity training” to change his views.

-Support from the LGBT Community
+Support from the LGBT community

 “This isn’t a gay or straight issue.
 This is a human issue.
 No one really should be forced to do something against what they believe in.
 It’s as simple as that,” said Kathy Trautvertter & Diane DiGeloromo of BMP T-shirts.